-Man cleared in hunters’ murders after 21 years in prison seeks $1M from Michigan
+Man cleared in hunters’ killings after 21 years in prison seeks $1M from Michigan

+“Jeff Titus is 71 years old.
+He was robbed of 21 years of his prime,” attorney Wolf Mueller said.
+“Who knows how long he will live?
+He doesn’t have a day to waste.”

-Jeff Titus’ convictions were thrown out in February based on newly discovered evidence, a key threshold to get compensation from the state, attorney Wolf Mueller said in the lawsuit.
+Titus’ convictions were thrown out in February based on newly discovered evidence, Mueller said, a key threshold to get compensation from the state.

-Titus, 71, has long declared his innocence in the fatal shootings of Doug Estes and Jim Bennett near his Kalamazoo County land in 1990.
+Titus has long declared his innocence in the fatal shootings of Doug Estes and Jim Bennett near his Kalamazoo County land in 1990.

 He was released from prison — and a life sentence — earlier this year when authorities acknowledged that Titus’ trial lawyer in 2002 was never given a police file with details about another suspect.
 Thomas Dillon was an Ohio serial killer whose five victims between 1989 and 1992 were hunting, fishing or jogging.